sriramr146/CyberSecurity-Projects/README.md

--> The "MAC Wizard" Project uses commands to change MAC addresses.
+-> The "MAC Changer" Project uses commands to change MAC addresses.
 It asks for the interface and new MAC from users.
 Then, it disables, updates, and re-enables the interface to modify the MAC address.

--> The "Malware Scanner" Project helps users find malware by scanning directories and checking file signatures.
-It prompts for a directory to scan, then identifies potential threats.
+-> The "Simple Port Scanner" Project enables users to perform simple TCP port scanning by inputting an IP address and port number, reporting whether the specified port is open or closed.

--> The "Nmap Scanner" Project conducts network scans on specified IP addresses.
-Users select from three scan types: SYN ACK, UDP, or Comprehensive.
-The Project displays scan details and identifies open ports, with error handling for invalid inputs.
+-> The "Network Scanner" Project used for discovering and monitoring devices and services on a network by sending and receiving network packets